OBDS-Training/Help/content/en/docs/linux/files-and-directories/manage/index.md

 {{< alert icon="👉" text="The option '-r' must be used even if the directory is empty." />}}

-{{< alert icon="🛑" text="Do not use the 'rm -r' before first running the corresponding 'ls -R' command and checking the contents of the directory that you are about to remove." />}}
+{{< alert icon="🛑" text="Do not use the 'rm -r' before first running the corresponding 'ls -R' command and checking the contents of the directory that you are about to remove.
+We make this recommendation even more strongly when wildcard symbols are used." />}}

 It is possible to verbosely display the list of files and directories that are removed by the `rm` command using the option `-v`.